Design Psychology of the Color Green

-There is green, pure primary color green.
+Before diving in, let’s briefly talk about the color wheel.
+There is pure primary color green.
 And it’s pretty bright!
-That’s green that has no added white, black, grey, yellow or blue.
+That’s green that has no added white, black, grey, yellow, or blue.

 When you look at the wide variety of shades of green, see if you can identify which colors have been added to it to achieve each color: